LieberInstitute/as3mt-paper/docs/index.md

+## Project

-## A human-specific AS3MT isoform and BORCS7 are molecular risk factors in the 10q24.32 schizophrenia locus
+**A human-specific AS3MT isoform and BORCS7 are molecular risk factors in the 10q24.32 schizophrenia locus**

 ### Authors